Contents

 Manual permitting processes often involve fillable PDFs, massive spreadsheets, and emails sent back and forth between contractors, agency staff, and residents.
 For smaller communities, this may work okay during times of stability.

-But rebuilding from a disaster magnifies the problems under the surface:
+But if you’re rebuilding from a disaster?
+That magnifies the problems under the surface:

 - Poor communication